GabrielAfflitto/stay-woke/README.md

 then let's go into `app/lib/tasks/wake_apps.rake` and change our urls from inside our rake task to the urls of your choice.
 Preferably the applications hosted on your Heroku account.

 ![alt text](/app/assets/images/rake.png)

+then let's go ahead and start the server

+`rails s`

+If you visit your dashboard on Heroku, you should see that all your applications have all been awakened!